wwucyber/docs/index.md

 # CCDC Documentation

-Some stuff we have picked up.
+Some stuff we have picked up over the years.

 [News Feeds](./news.html).